About the California Bar Exam

 The Multistate Bar Examination (MBE) is developed and graded by the National Conference of Bar Examiners (NCBE).
 This portion of the General Bar Examination is an objective six-hour examination containing 200 questions, which is divided into two three-hour sessions during which 100 questions are administered.
 The MBE tests seven subjects: Civil Procedure, Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts.

 Information regarding the MBE and an online practice examination are available through the NCBE’s website.

 The California Bar Exam is offered in July and February.
 For the latest information about exam dates, please visit the Dates & Deadlines section of the State Bar of California website.

-For the latest requirements, please visit the Admissions Requirements section of the State Bar of California website.
+Admissions Requirements section of the State Bar of California website.

 Practicing lawyers in California must be licensed by the State Bar.
 The State Bar’s admission requirements are set by the California Business and Professions Code.

 Register as a law student or attorney applicant

 - Begin the admissions process by registering as a law student or attorney applicant as soon as possible.
 Use the online application.